- Benefits of Playing Sport While Pregnant

 The fitness level to follow during pregnancy depends on your physical activity before conceiving.
-If you are usually an active person and have a healthy uncomplicated pregnancy, you may continue with your sport.
+If you were an active person and have a healthy, uncomplicated pregnancy, you may continue with your sport.
 But remember to not get too worked up.
-And if you are a laid-back person who has been inactive and wants to start new, it’s better to take it slow and go for an easy sport.
+And if you are a laid-back person who has been inactive and wants to take up a sport, it’s better to take it slow and go for an easy sport.
 It is recommended that you start with 15 minutes per session and gradually build up to 30 minutes of your game.

-You should avoid any high-impact sport that has heightened the risk of falling or collision and the below-stated risks.
+You should avoid any high-impact sport that has a higher risk of falling or collision and the below-stated risks.

 1. Sports Involving the Risk of Falling and Hitting Your Womb

-Do not participate or play sports which are risky.
-Sports in which you can fall flat on your stomach or cause you to be hit on your bump should be avoided at all costs.
+Do not take up or participate in any sport which seems risky.
+Sports in which you can fall flat on your stomach or in which someone can hit you on your bump accidentally should be avoided at all costs.
 Some of the sports include downhill skiing, football, basketball, rugby, and squash.